 Many engineers feel that a reviewer should defer to his or her judgment on engineering issues, particularly reviewers without engineering backgrounds.
 However, reviewing a set of structural plans inherently involves looking at the engineering methods employed by the designer, and those methods reflect the engineer's judgment.
-The following principles represent a balance between the engineer's responsibilities:
+The following principles represent a balance between the engineer's and the reviewer's responsibilities: